danbev/learning-ai/notes/llama-kv-cache.md

     cb(k, "k", il);
 ```
 Notice that this is using `kv.k_l[il]` which is the the tensor of the cache for
 this layer.
-created in `llm_build_kv_store`.
-So when the k q multiplication is done below
+So when the k q multiplication is done below it will be using this view
-it will be using this view of the cache.
+of the cache.

 But notice that the dimensions are different:
 ```